jialunpeng/pay-sdk-react/README.md

 ```

 #### Method 3: Use a custom button
 Use your own button, and call the modal component to display the QR code.
+After the user scans the QR code to complete payment, WeChat will notify the business backend of the payment result.

 ```typescript
 import { useRef, useState } from 'react';